Usefulness of adaptive strategies in asymptotic quantum channel discrimination: The first asymptotic separation between adaptive and non-adaptive strategies

-The Kraus operators are $E_i=\ketbra{i}{x_i}$ and $F_j=\ketbra{j}{y_j}$, which makes it easy to calculate $\operatorname{span}\{E_i^\dagger F_j\} = \operatorname{span}\{\ketbra{x_i}{y_i}\}$.}
+The Kraus operators are $E_i=\ketbra{i}{x_i}$ and $F_j=\ketbra{j}{y_j}$, which makes it easy to calculate $\operatorname{span}\{E_i^\dagger F_j\} = \operatorname{span}\{\ketbra{x_i}{y_i}\}$.

-\aww{In \cite{KPP:POVM} it is shown how to choose the two POVMs in such a way that this subspace does not contain the identity $I$ and indeed satisfies the ``disjointness'' condition of Duan \emph{et al.} \cite{PhysRevLett.103.210501} for perfect finite-copy distinguishability of the two channels using adaptive strategies.
+In \cite{KPP:POVM} it is shown how to choose the two POVMs in such a way that this subspace does not contain the identity $I$ and indeed satisfies the ``disjointness'' condition of Duan \emph{et al.} \cite{PhysRevLett.103.210501} for perfect finite-copy distinguishability of the two channels using adaptive strategies.
 Thus, $C^{\mathbb{A}}(\mathcal{P},\OL{\mathcal{P}}) = +\infty$.
-On the other hand, it is proven in \cite{KPP:POVM} that the subspace contains a positive definite matrix $P>0$, showing by Proposition \ref{prop:bound} that $C^{\mathbb{P}}(\mathcal{P},\OL{\mathcal{P}}) < +\infty$. $\square$} \end{example}
+On the other hand, it is proven in \cite{KPP:POVM} that the subspace contains a positive definite matrix $P>0$.
+Hence, Proposition \ref{prop:bound} guarantees that $C^{\mathbb{P}}(\mathcal{P},\OL{\mathcal{P}}) < +\infty$. $\square$ \end{example}